cohesivejones/solr/README.md

-# solr
+# Solr
-indexing data with Solr
+Sample code for indexing data with Solr

 1. Install docker for Mac
 2. Run docker-compose build